nicksteinbauer/redbarncms/src/pages/what-we-do/defense-design-build.md

 featuredpost: true
 featuredimage: /img/redbarn-defense-design-build.jpg
 ---
-Red Barn Engineering, Inc. is a certified SB/WOSB.
+Red Barn Engineering is a certified SB/WOSB.
 Our staff has extensive experience working on Army Corp of Engineers (Corp), NAVFAC NW, and USFWS projects.
 We are experienced in design-build projects and provide quick designs during the RFP stage and can help navigate the requirements.

 **​Military**